Professional Tree Pruning in Springfield, MO

 Arborist pruning a tree with a uplift machine

-Sometimes tree pruning can be performed from a bucket truck, when there is good access to the tree, and the canopy is wide open allowing the bucket operator to move the arm of the boom throughout the canopy.
-Often tree pruning must be done by tree climbers, when there is no bucket truck access, or when the tree is too dense to move the bucket around in the interior of the canopy.
-When pruning a tree by climbing, using the appropriate safety equipment is a must.
+Sometimes, tree pruning can be performed from a bucket truck, such as when there is good access to the tree and the canopy is open enough to allow the bucket operator to move the arm of the boom throughout the canopy.
+Often, however, tree pruning must be done by tree climbers.
+This is because, in most cases, there is not enough room for bucket truck access or for the bucket to move around in the canopy.
+No matter which option your tree needs, our team will show up with the appropriate tools and safety equipment to perform the work seamlessly.

 safely climbing the tree

 All About Trees trains all crew members to climb safely using approved equipment and techniques.
-We never wear spikes or hooks on our boots when we are pruning a tree, only on removals.
-Spikes cause deep wounds in the stem of the tree, and can cause disease or decay problems.
-Our arborists can determine the type of pruning necessary to maintain or improve the health, appearance, and safety of your trees.
-Please call the office of All About Trees at (417)863-6214 to set up a free estimate!
+We never wear spikes or hooks on our boots when we are pruning a tree, as spikes cause deep wounds in the stem of the tree and lead to disease or decay problems.
+Our arborists can also determine the type of pruning necessary to maintain or improve the health and appearance of your trees.

 Explanations of Common Pruning Types